JimMcL/trajr/README.md

 ## Using trajr

 The best way to start is to read [our paper](https://doi.org/10.1111/eth.12739) and the package vignette.
 After installation from CRAN (or from github including vignettes), the vignette can be accessed by running `browseVignettes(package = "trajr")`.
 The vignette for the CRAN version is available on CRAN at https://cran.r-project.org/web/packages/trajr/vignettes/trajr-vignette.html.

+A vignette demonstrating trajectory simulation is available online at https://cran.r-project.org/web/packages/trajr/vignettes/simulations.html.

 ## Environment
 <!-- Output from devtools::session_info() -->